Press is disappointed with ‘worst sex scene ever’ with The Weeknd and Lily Rose Depp in The Idol

 new hbo series Sculpture There’s only three episodes on the way, but the entertainment press is already done with it.
 According to the rare harsh reviews, the viewer is a ‘victim’, protagonist The Weeknd has zero acting talent and the sex scene from the second episode is historically bad.
-According to The Weeknd, the protest is exactly the intention, with HBO denying that the series has already been written.
+While Hate is absolutely intended, according to The Weeknd, HBO denies that the series has already been written.

 Sculpture It is a prestigious project costing millions of Euros. the show must have a successor Excitement, game of Thrones And White lotus, HBO’s past successes.
 The lead roles go to singer and co-producer Abel Tesfaye (33, better known as The Weeknd) and model Lily Rose Depp (24), daughter of Johnny Depp and Vanessa Paradis.